Initiatives Aimed at Improving the Quality, Safety and Long-Term Reliability of Products

 Initiatives Aimed at Improving Product Safety

-As another part of the effort to improve the safety of its products, Sony has established an in-house committee to address product safety from a medical perspective, and has prepared related internal standards, which it updates and modifies as necessary to reflect the ever-evolving understanding of human health.
-Sony is also promoting efforts company-wide to strengthen internal processes for ensuring that Sony's products are in line with applicable laws, regulations and standards.
+In line with its efforts to improve the safety of its products, Sony has assigned managers in charge of product safety assessment from a medical perspective, and has prepared related internal standards, which they updates and modifies as necessary to reflect the ever-evolving understanding of human health.
+Sony is also promoting efforts to strengthen internal processes for ensuring that Sony's products are in line with applicable laws, regulations and standards.

 Sony recognizes the safe and comfortable viewing of 3D televisions, which it commercialized in 2010, is a significant issue.
 Since 1997, representatives from Sony have sat on committees set up by various industry organizations and have attended meetings on international standardization to handle image safety, in order to obtain advanced knowledge of potential health risks or concerns including motion sickness.
 With the aim of leveraging such knowledge, Sony is also participating in various conferences on 3D images.